wolfmanjm/RISC-V-RP2350-baremetal/README.md

 command, to link for FLASH use `rake flash=1` this will also create a .uf2 file for ease of flashing using drag and drop.

-To create just a library of the drivers without any of the tests do `rake mklib` this will create a libhal.a which can be linked with your application using `${LINKER} #{LDFLAGS} build/testmain.o -L. -lhal`.
-I will create an easier way to link with different applications, but I suspect most will not be using rake anyway.

 I use the assembler in corev-openhw-gcc-ubuntu2204-20240530, but pretty much any recent risc-v assembler will work, presuming it supports the Hazard-3